sensu/sensu-chef/README.md

 Default "sensu".

-`node.sensu.use_embedded_ruby` - If Sensu Ruby handlers and plugins use the embedded Ruby in the Sensu package.
+`node.sensu.use_embedded_ruby` - If Sensu Ruby handlers and plugins use the embedded Ruby in the Sensu package (default: false).

 `node.sensu.init_style` - Style of init to be used when configuring Sensu services, "sysv" and "runit" are currently supported.